cziun/DM-Assembler/README.md

 You can use the following command to process the atom-level data into motif-level data using the vocabulary we built:

 ```
-python preprocess.py --data '/path/to/your/dataset' --vocab_path '/path/to/vocab' --arr_x_path '/path/to/x' --arr_adj_path '/path/to/adj' --valid_idx_path '/path/to/valid_idx' --test_nx_path '/path/to/test_nx'
+python preprocess.py --data '/path/to/your/dataset' --vocab_path '/path/to/vocab' --arr_x_path '/path/to/x' --arr_adj_path '/path/to/adj'
 ```

-where `arr_x_path` and `arr_adj_path` represent the path of motif compositions and connections, respectively, and `test_nx_path` is the path of the test fragment-level graphs.
+where `arr_x_path` and `arr_adj_path` represent the path of motif compositions and connections, respectively.

 ### 3. Coarse-grained Training